Lima, Peru’s bustling capital and gastronomical hub

 The history of Lima is a really interesting one, and the colonial influence on architecture and religion still reigns strong.
 It’s an absolute Mecca for foodies, with a staggering number of world-renowned restaurants in the city – some of which you have to book weeks in advance.

-After reading this guide to Lima, you may also enjoy:
+After reading this guide to Lima, Peru, you’ll also enjoy: